 Different vendors provide third-party applications.
-These applications might affect the process, due to which you may receive a notification that “an error occurred while ejecting the CD drive or DVD drive” (if used in the process).
+These applications might affect the process, so you may receive a notification that “an error occurred while ejecting the CD drive or DVD drive” (if used).

-Closing the application in the process can help you eject the CD or DVD and overcome the error.
+Closing the application can help you eject the CD or DVD and overcome the error.

-To achieve this, follow the below steps and then try again to eject the CD or DVD.
+To achieve this, follow the steps below and then try to eject the CD or DVD again.

 - Open Task Manager.